Profiles in "Environmental Social Science" Expertise Area

 • Ryan Williams is an archaeologist, museum curator, and professor.
 With deep interests in the South American Andes, he studies climate change in the human past, as well as economic and political interactions in communities.

-• Asheley R. Landrum is an associate professor and science communication researcher at the Walter Cronkite School of Journalism & Mass Communication.
+• Asheley R. Landrum is an associate professor, media psychologist, and science communication researcher at the Walter Cronkite School of Journalism & Mass Communication.